tsloughter/rebar3.org/content/en/docs/configuration/profiles.md

 ]}.
 ```

-Applying the profiles in various orders will differently yield the following lists of options for `erl_opts`:
+Applying the profiles in various orders will yield different lists of options for `erl_opts`:

 - `rebar3 as prod,native,test <command>`: `[debug_info, {d, 'NATIVE'}, {native, {hipe, o3}}, no_debug_info, warnings_as_errors]`
 - `rebar3 as test,prod,native <command>`: `[{d, 'NATIVE'}, {native, {hipe, o3}}, no_debug_info, warnings_as_errors, debug_info]`